The Occuity

 Reduced risk of disease transmission and injury

-With its generous working distance, the PM1 never touches the eye – removing the potential risk of cross-infection and accidental damage to the cornea.
-In particular, the PM1 pachymeter’s non-contacting capability enhances COVID-19 safety.
+With its generous working distance, the PM1 never touches the eye – removing the potential risk of cross-infection and accidental damage to the cornea inherent with existing ultrasound devices.
+In particular, the PM1 pachymeter’s non-contact capability enhances COVID-19 safety.

 No consumables